What are the best Jackie Chan movies? For over 50 years, Jackie Chan has been delighting us all by putting his body on the line for our amusement.

 Since negotiations are out the window, they settle everything using arms and legs.
 The end of an era, as it’d be the last collaboration between Chan, director Sammo Hung, and co-star Yuen Biao.
 A fine swansong.

 Those are the best Jackie Chan movies ever made.
-Our guide to the Fast and Furious movies and the best spy movies will keep you on the edge of your seat.
-Have a look at our new movies list for more great films to watch out for.
+Our guides to the Fast and Furious movies in order and the Mission: Impossible movies in order will keep you on the edge of your seat.
+You’ll also like our articles on the Fast and Furious 11 release date and Mission: Impossible 8 release date.
+Have a look at our new movies list for when Chan may return to your local cinema!